LangGraph-GUI/LangGraph-GUI-Qt/README.md

 # LangGraph-GUI

-![LangGraph-GUI](cover.webp)

 LangGraph-GUI is a user-friendly interface for managing and visualizing Node-Edge workflows with LangGraph.
 It supports creating, editing, and running workflows locally using language models by Ollama .

+This is node-edge based gui will export to json for better decoupling.

+![LangGraph-GUI](cover.webp)

 ## Environment Setup